nickader/AderLabWebsite/index.md

 ---
 ---

-# The Ader Lab: Investigating how cells keep it all together!
-We use different flavors of microscopy to unravel how cells define and maintain their different compartments.
+# We are a team of researchers using the model yeast, _S. pombe_ and different flavors of microscopy to unravel how cells define and maintain their cellular compartments.